 Well, no, not really.
 The wax is made from hydrogenated soy bean oil but the problem is that soy beans are rarely grown organically.
 On top of which, the process of turning the soy bean oil into wax is anything but organic!
 Read all about it on our DIY blog page.

 What is a Soy Massage Candle?

 We reveal all on our DIY blog page as well as giving you step by step instructions for making your own fragranced soy candle.
-Add our French Cosmetic Fragrances to your soy wax and make a sublimely indulgent soy candle for those special moments.
+Add one of our skin safe fragrance oils (IFRA certification available) to your soy wax and make a sublimely indulgent soy candle for those special moments.

 What is Microcrystalline Wax ?
 Microcrystalline wax, also know as microwax, is a hard, sticky wax with a high oil content.
 Combine microwax with candle wax to make your own sculpting wax for bronze casting.
 Benefits Microwax is much stickier and more flexible than paraffin wax.
 The melting point is 70 – 80C.
 How to [...]